Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 With an average cost of about $700 per window replaced, a typical project to install 10 vinyl replacement windows will cost around $7,000 when carried out by a local company.

-Cost to Value Return: In 2017-2018 vinyl replacement windows provide a close to 75% return in terms of value recouped at resale.
+Cost to Value Return: In 2019, vinyl replacement windows can provide between 70% to 80% cost-to-value return (money recouped at resale).

 Fiberglass and Composite Windows